Vail Daily health feature: Podcast Rx

 Get-Fit Guy, Nutrition Diva and House Call Doctor’s Quick and Dirty Tips

 The Quick and Dirty Tips series is best known for its popular podcast Grammar Girl, but it has health and fitness experts as well.
 These tend to be less than 10 minutes and provide a wealth of health and fitness information.
 Check out the House Call Doctor to learn the basics about diseases and other illnesses.
 The Nutrition Diva will tell you how to whip up an easy recipe for your health and diet.
-Personally, I like Get-Fit Guy, because host Ben Greenfield condenses fitness information in a way anyone can understand.
+Personally, I like Get-Fit Guy because host Ben Greenfield condenses fitness information in a way anyone can understand.
 The Get-Fit Guy podcast may be short and breezy, but Greenfield takes time to know his stuff in between getting buff.

 Dishing Up Nutrition

 Dishing Up Nutrition is a radio show and podcast covering a new health topic every week.
 The podcast is hosted by Darlene Kvist, a clinical nutritionist and director of Weight and Wellness, based in St. Paul, Minnesota.
-In addition to listening to her delightful Minnesota accent, Kvist is great at linking what we eat to a particular health issue people might have, like how a shingles outbreak could be triggered by what's in your diet.
+In addition to listening to her delightful Minnesota accent, Kvist is great at linking what we eat to a particular health issue people might have, such as how a shingles outbreak could be triggered by what’s in your diet.

 “People don’t really understand how nutrition affects their health,” Kvist said.
 “There’s a disconnect in our country about that.
 I wanted to be able to have a show to help people make that connection between the way that they eat and how they feel.”